UbiquityRobotics/learn/quick_start/keyboard_teleop.md

     rosrun teleop_twist_keyboard teleop_twist_keyboard.py

-Alternatively from a second terminal window on your workstation:
+This will run the program in the robot.
+Alternatively from a second terminal window on your workstation, you can run the program in the workstation and let it communicate with the robot:

     export ROS_MASTER_URI=http://ubiquityrobot.local:11311
     rosrun teleop_twist_keyboard teleop_twist_keyboard.py